howdoicomputer/aws-cdktf-example/README.md

 This infrastructure repository deploys:

-* Three logical environments (dev/stage/prod) whose boundaries are defined by VPCs and clusters
+* Three logical environments (dev/stage/prod) whose boundaries are defined by AWS primitives (VPCs, security groups, etc) and the EKS clusters themselves
 * Three EKS/Kubernetes clusters on AWS with each having a managed node pool
 * ArgoCD and Argo Rollouts for gitops pull based deployments
 * Karpenter as the autoscaling mechanism
 * AWS LB Controller in order to use ALBs as ingresses for workloads
-* The VPC CNI add-on for EKS for VPC connectivity
+* The VPC CNI add-on for EKS for VPC connectivity (automatic network interface management)
 * The container observability add-on for EKS for sending logs to CloudWatch

 # polarstomps App

 There is a Polarstomps application that is meant to be deployed to the infrastructure this repo sets up.
-The application and deployment manifests are separate as that's adhering to best practices.
+The application and deployment manifests are separate as that's what adheres to best practices.
 The application itself is just a simple Golang webapp built with HTMX.

 It lives here: https://github.com/howdoicomputer/polarstomps The k8s manifests for it live here: https://github.com/howdoicomputer/polarstomps-argo